rainbowdashlabs/chojodev/docs/blog/posts/gradle_sharing_dependencies.md

 }
 ```

-Now we can go into our `ProjectB` class, create a new instance of our `ProjectA` class and call the meow method.
+Now we can go into our `Project B` class, create a new instance of our `Project A` class and call the meow method.

 ```java
 package dev.chojo.projectb;